- Opera & Ballet

 - Box office

 - Support the Theatre

-The Orchestra of the Teatro Regio descends from an orchestra founded at the end of the nineteenth century by Arturo Toscanini, under whose direction many historic opera productions were staged, including the first performance in Italian of the Twilight of the Gods (1895) and the world premiere of Bohème by Puccini (1896).
-Toscanini also conducted numerous concerts, among which the series of 43 concerts for the 1898 Italian General Exhibition of Turin and the 5 concerts on the occasion of the International Exposition of 1911.
+The Orchestra of the Teatro Regio descends from an orchestra founded at the end of the 19th century by Arturo Toscanini, under whose direction numerous concerts and historic opera productions were staged, including the first Italian performance of Twilight of the Gods by Wagner and the world premières of Manon Lescaut and La Bohème by Puccini.

-The orchestra has performed with the most renowned soloists and has been conducted by such internationally famous conductors as Roberto Abbado, Ahronovič, Bartoletti, Bychkov, Campanella, Gelmetti, Gergiev, Maag, Oren, Pidò, Steinberg, Tate and finally Gianandrea Noseda, who has occupied the position of Music Director of the Teatro Regio from 2007 to 2014.
+During its long history, the Orchestra has demonstrated a marked versatility in confronting both the standard repertoire and many works of the 20th century, such as Gargantua by Corghi and Leggenda by Solbiati.
+It has performed with the most renowned soloists and has been conducted by such internationally famous conductors as Roberto Abbado, Ahronovič, Bartoletti, Bychkov, Campanella, Gelmetti, Gergiev, Luisotti, Maag, Oren, Pidò, Sado, Steinberg, Tate and finally Gianandrea Noseda, who occupied the position of Music Director of the Teatro Regio from 2007 to 2014.
 It has also accompanied important ballet companies like the Bolshoi of Moscow and the Marinskii of St. Petersburg.